bailey-lab/msmt_dr_longitudinal_21-23/calculate_intervals/README.md

 The main snakemake script is executed with
 `bash
-snakemake -s calculate_confidence_intervals.smk --cores 4 --use-conda
+snakemake -s calculate_confidence_intervals_v2.smk --cores 4 --use-conda
 `
 and assumes a hardcoded input folder of ../AA_table_visualization